Tuition and Costs for Colorado Mountain College

 Average Cost of Attendance

-Below are the estimated costs to attend CMC: 15 credits per semester for two semesters.
+Below are the estimated costs to attend CMC: 15 credits per semester for two semesters at the 2026/2027 tuition rate.
 Your costs will be different if you take fewer or more credits.
 Actual expenses will vary depending on living arrangements and personal obligations.

 In-District, On Campus